-To mitigate the cost, the government rolled out the Baby Bonus scheme, where cash rewards are given to encourage Singaporeans to have more children.
+To mitigate some of the costs, our Government rolled out the Baby Bonus scheme: a scheme where cash rewards are given to encourage Singaporeans to have more children.

-So how does the CDA work?
-Is there a way to make the most of it?
+How does the CDA work?
+Is there a way to optimise it?

 Here’s a quick guide on how to maximise your child’s CDA account and to get the most out of your Baby Bonus rewards!

 TL;DR: Baby Bonus Singapore Guide — Here’s How To Maximise Your Child’s CDA Account

-- Open your CDA with a bank with high interest rates
+- Open your CDA with a bank that offers high interest rates

 - Buy an Integrated Shield Plan that is MediSave-approved for your child

-- Use your child’s CDA to pay for a bulk of his/her expenses
+- Use your child’s CDA to pay for the bulk of his/her expenses